 We have a highly attractive business model characterized by robust growth and strong profitability.
-We generate revenue through a combination of subscription and revenue-sharing contracts, representing 78% and 22% of our total revenue, respectively, for the year ended December 31, 2020.
+We generate revenue through a combination of subscription and revenue-sharing contracts, representing 79% and 21% of our total revenue, respectively as of December 31, 2019.
 This provides us with a steady, predicable revenue and significant upside as the sports betting market grows.
 We also have a track record of growing wallet share with existing customers.
-As of December 31, 2020 and 2019, our Dollar-Based Net Retention Rate was 113% and 118%, respectively.
-As of June 30, 2021, our Dollar-Based Net Retention Rate was 138%.
-The increase in the Dollar-Based Net Retention Rate as of June 30, 2021, as compared to December 31, 2020 and 2019, is primarily due to the negative impact that the COVID-19 pandemic had on revenue retention of our top 200 customers in the first half of 2020, as many of our top 200 customers reduced their spending under existing contracts during such period given the cancellation or postponement of various sporting events.
-Following the resumption of live sporting events in the first half of 2021, we saw an increase in revenue generation levels among our top 200 customers, along with additional revenue as a result of many 2020 postponed events occurring in the first half of 2021.
-This resulted in a spike in the Dollar-Based Net Retention Rate during the six month period ended June 30, 2021.
+As of December 31, 2019, our Dollar-Based Net Retention Rate was 118%.
 A unique aspect of our model is the structurally high margins stemming, in part, from our ability to sell a product to various customers with different end uses which allows us to generate high levels of profitability at scale.